jwhandley/graphyz/README.md

 # Graphyz

-A simple program for real-time force directed graph layout simulation written with Go and Raylib.
+A simple program for interactive real-time force directed graph layout simulation written with Go and Raylib.
 Loosely based on the Fruchterman-Reingold algorithm, d3-force, and force atlas 2.
 Uses the Barnes-Hut algorithm to optimize force calculations.

 Work in progress.